Geography of Japan: Earthquakes and tsunami

-Japan is substantially prone to earthquakes, tsunami and volcanoes because of its location along the Pacific Ring of Fire.
+Japan is substantially prone to earthquakes, tsunamis, and volcanoes because of its location along the Pacific Ring of Fire.
 It has the 15th highest natural disaster risk as measured in the 2013 World Risk Index.

 As many as 1,500 earthquakes are recorded yearly, and magnitudes of 4 to 6 are common.
 Minor tremors occur almost daily in one part of the country or another, causing slight shaking of buildings.
 Undersea earthquakes also expose the Japanese coastline to danger from tsunamis (津波).

-Destructive earthquakes, often resulting in tsunami, occur several times each century.
+Destructive earthquakes, often resulting in tsunamis, occur several times each century.
 The 1923 Tokyo earthquake killed over 140,000 people.
-More recent major quakes are the 1995 Great Hanshin earthquake and the 2011 Tōhoku earthquake, a 9.1-magnitude quake which hit Japan on March 11, 2011.
+More recent major quakes are the 1995 Great Hanshin earthquake and the 2011 Tōhoku earthquake, a 9.1-magnitude quake that hit Japan on March 11, 2011.
 It triggered a large tsunami and the Fukushima Daiichi nuclear disaster, one of the worst disasters in the history of nuclear power.

 The 2011 Tōhoku earthquake was the largest ever recorded in Japan and is the world's fourth largest earthquake to strike since 1900, according to the U.S. Geological Service.
-It struck offshore about 371 km northeast of Tokyo and 130 km east of the city of Sendai, and created a massive tsunami that devastated Japan's northeastern coastal areas.
-At least 100 aftershocks registering a 6.0 magnitude or higher have followed the main shock.
+It struck offshore about 371 km northeast of Tokyo and 130 km east of the city of Sendai and created a massive tsunami that devastated Japan's northeastern coastal areas.
+At least 100 aftershocks registering a magnitude of 6.0 or higher have followed the main shock.
 At least 15,000 people died as a result.

 Researchers found the source of great thrust earthquakes and associated tsunamis in the Greater Tokyo Area at the Izu-Ogasawara Trench.
 There is a 'trench-trench triple junction' of the oceanic Philippine Sea Plate that underthrusts a continental plate and is being subducted by the Pacific Plate.

-Reclaimed land and man-made islands are particularly susceptible to liquefaction during an earthquake.
-As a result, there are specific earthquake resistance standards and ground reform work that applies to all construction in these areas.
-In an area that was possibly reclaimed in the past, old maps and land condition drawings are checked and drilling is carried out to determine the strength of the ground.
-However this can be very costly, so for a private residential block of land, a Swedish weight sounding test is more common.
+Reclaimed land and human-made islands are particularly susceptible to liquefaction during an earthquake.
+As a result, there are specific earthquake resistance standards and ground reform work that apply to all construction in these areas.
+In an area that was possibly reclaimed in the past, old maps and land condition drawings are checked, and drilling is carried out to determine the strength of the ground.
+However, this can be very costly, so for a private residential block of land, a Swedish weight sounding test is more common.

-Japan has become a world leader in research on causes and prediction of earthquakes.
+Japan has become a world leader in research on the causes and prediction of earthquakes.
 The development of advanced technology has permitted the construction of skyscrapers even in earthquake-prone areas.
-Extensive civil defence efforts focus on training in protection against earthquakes, in particular against accompanying fire, which represents the greatest danger.
+Extensive civil defense efforts focus on training in protection against earthquakes, in particular against accompanying fire, which represents the greatest danger.